 - Nail or skin injury or infection: Fungi penetrate the skin through injuries and infect deeper tissues.

 Hair & Scalp

 Chronic dandruff, thinning hair, and psoriasis are all conditions that affect the hair and scalp.
-It’s important to have a scalp condition diagnosed because hair loss or a scalp infection could indicate an underlying illness.
+It’s important to have a scalp condition diagnosed because hair loss could indicate an underlying illness.
 Men and women concerned about thinning hair can also consider hair restoration treatment.

 Aging & Sun Damage

 Genetics and environmental factors are the 2 primary causes of premature skin aging.
 Medical and technological advances have made reversing the effects of aging safe and reliable.
 Our extensive menu of skin care products and treatments can help boost your skin’s health and improve its appearance.

 Discuss Our Medical Dermatology Services in Kansas City